Looking for Something?

 • You can dry and freeze the pasta

-USE RIGHT AWAY: Cook the pasta in a large salted pot of boiling water until al dente, typically 1-7 minutes depending on the thickness of your pasta.
-Drain and use immediately.
+TO USE RIGHT AWAY: Cook the pasta in a large salted pot of boiling water until al dente, typically 1-7 minutes depending on the thickness of your pasta.

-Fresh Homemade Pasta
+Drying the Fresh Homemade Pasta on a drying rack.

 DRY THE PASTA AND REFRIGERATE OR FREEZE: If not using right away, let the pasta dry on a drying rack or on a baking sheet for 30 minutes to 2 hours.
-I literally found the least expensive drying rack I could for my noodles because I thought it would be fun to hang them.
-It’s not necessary at all though.
-They will dry on a cooling rack or a baking sheet just as easily!

-Fresh pasta can be stored in the fridge, in an airtight container, for up to 2 days or frozen for up to 2 weeks.
+Dried fresh pasta can be stored in the fridge, in an airtight container, for up to 2 days or frozen for up to 2 weeks.

-TO COOK DRIED REFRIGERATED OR FROZEN HOMEMADE PASTA: To use frozen fresh pasta, thaw first then cook as usual.
-Cook the pasta in a large salted pot of boiling water until al dente, typically 1-7 minutes depending on the thickness of your pasta.
-Drain and use immediately.
-Enjoy!
+TO COOK DRIED REFRIGERATED OR FROZEN HOMEMADE PASTA: To use frozen fresh pasta, thaw first then cook the pasta in a large salted pot of boiling water until al dente, typically 1-7 minutes depending on the thickness of your pasta.

-Fresh Homemade Pasta
+Cooked Fresh Homemade Pasta in a bowl.

-Pantry Marinara Sauce – Homemade sauce using just pantry ingredients that is big on flavors and compliments any pasta – especially Fresh Homemade Pasta!
+One Pan Pantry Marinara Sauce – Homemade sauce using just pantry ingredients that is big on flavors and compliments any pasta – especially Fresh Homemade Pasta!

-4 Ingredient Alfredo Sauce – So delicious and so simple – restaurant quality at home!
+Four Ingredient Alfredo Sauce – So delicious and so simple – restaurant quality at home!

-Penne Pasta with Vodka Sauce – Nobody says you have to use Penne Pasta – this sauce is amazing on homemade pasta noodles!
+Penne Pasta with Creamy Vodka Sauce – Nobody says you have to use Penne Pasta – this sauce is amazing on homemade pasta noodles!

 Print Recipe Pin Recipe